geomstats/geomstats/docs/contributing/index.rst

       $ pytest tests/test__my_manifold/TestMyManifold/test_dimension

-This way, further modifications on the code base are granted to be consistent with the desired behavior.
+This way, further modifications on the code base are guaranteed to be consistent with the desired behavior.
 Merging your PR should not break any test in any backend (numpy, tensorflow or pytorch).